-Before you come you can check the website to find out what’s in bloom in the various gardens, which include an Iris Garden, Rose Garden (third largest in America!), Perennial Garden, Herb Garden, Shade Garden and Robert A. Prill Annual Garden, among many others.
+Before coming, I’d check the website to find out what’s in bloom in the various gardens.
+Among them is an Iris Garden, Rose Garden (third largest in America), Perennial Garden, Herb Garden, Shade Garden and Robert A. Prill Annual Garden.

 2. West Hartford Center

-One of many things to love about West Hartford is the walkable downtown, packed with shops, restaurants and amenities on a backdrop of venerable brick buildings.
+One of many things I love about West Hartford is the walkable downtown.
+This is packed with shops, restaurants and amenities on a backdrop of venerable brick buildings.

-Commonly called West Hartford Center, this is all found around the junction of Farmington Avenue and South/North Main Street, and all the more endearing for the raft of independent businesses in amongst a few chains.
+Commonly called West Hartford Center, it’s all found around the junction of Farmington Avenue and South/North Main Street.
+I find the area even more endearing for the raft of independent businesses among the chain stores.

-West Hartford Center has been the soul of the city since the 17th century and draws visitors from far and wide as an example of a main street shopping district at its best.
+West Hartford Center has been the soul of the city since the 17th century.
+Today it shines as an example of a main street shopping district.

-You could lose all track of time browsing jewellers, fashion boutiques, wellness stores, design shops, cute arts and crafts stores, and then go for a burger, sushi, gyro, pizza, oysters, kebab, tapas or falafel, or whatever else takes your fancy.
+You could lose track of time browsing jewelers, fashion boutiques, wellness stores, design shops, cute arts and crafts stores.
+Then you can go for a burger, sushi, gyro, pizza, oysters, kebab, tapas or falafel, or whatever else takes your fancy.